mmourcia/audio-guestbook/README.md

 The rotary dialer is composed of 2 dry contacts related to :

-* Is the rotary in use ?
+* Is the rotary in use ? (blue and blue/while wires)
-* Pulses counter linked to the dialed number
+* Pulses counter linked to the dialed number (red and red/white wires)

 ### Mic and speakers